Joseph A. Doorley Jr.: Mayor of Providence

 Doorley came into the mayorship after Rhode Island's Democratic political machine broke with mayor Walter H. Reynolds and put its support behind the young councilman and lawyer.
 Doorley beat Republican opponent Charles A. Kilvert by a wide margin.
 At the time he was inaugurated on January 4, 1965, he was the youngest mayor in the history of the city of Providence.

 Doorley was a rising star in the Democratic Party and in 1970 he ran for national party chairman.
 Providence under Doorley early years office was one of the first cities to join the federal Model Cities Program and integrate its schools.
 Doorley became known for his frugal management style.
 Doorley's cost-cutting measures earned him the nickname "No Dough Joe".
 He was widely expected to run for higher office.

 However, Doorley's time as mayor was also marked by desperate economic troubles.
 Following World War II, the city's population fell from 248,000 to 179,000 as people moved from Providence to the suburbs.
-Many large downtown department stores closed, and urban renewal moneys from President Lyndon Johnson's Great Society program eventually ran out.
+Many large downtown department stores closed, and urban renewal money from President Lyndon Johnson's Great Society program eventually ran out.

 Some of Doorley's accomplishments as mayor included: